TedHankey/LSL-Plus/README.md

 Open the settings via `Preferences > Package Settings > LSL-Plus > Settings` from the main Sublime menu.

 **popups**:
 By default Sublime shows a popup for symbol definitions.
-To be able to show info popups LSL-Plus turns this off for .lsl files.
+To be able to show info popups LSL-Plus turns this off for .lsl files by setting "show_definitions" to false.
 You can turn this back on if you like, but info popups will not be shown.

 **color scheme**:
 Four color schemes are provided, but not active by default.
 Pick the one you prefer.